monogon-dev/monogon/README.md

 ## Environment

-We assume a Fedora 30 or 31 host system provisioned using rW, and IntelliJ as the IDE.
+We assume a Fedora host system provisioned using rW, and IntelliJ as the IDE.

 For better reproducibility, all builds are executed in containers.